perseids-project/JackSON/API.md

 This maps to the same JSON file as the line above.

-Only use post() when creating a new JSON file.
+You can only use .post() to create a new JSON file.
+Passing a preexisting JSON file to .post() will throw an error.

 ### .put( url, json ): Update a JSON file
 	jack.put( 'path/to/json/file', { "foo": "buzz" } );

-Only use put() to update an existing JSON file.
+.put() will only update exisitng JSON files.

 ### .get( url ): Retrieve a JSON file
 	jack.get( 'path/to/json/file' );

-The last JSON file successfully retrieved by get() is stored like so...
+The last JSON file successfully retrieved by .get() is stored like so...

 	var json = jack.json;